Tiny Vipers: Early work and Sub Pop

-Life on Earth was released on July 7, 2009 on Sub Pop.
+Her follow-up album, Life on Earth was released on July 7, 2009, further solidified her reputation as a singular voice in contemporary folk.
 Luckyhorse Industries released a limited edition 180 gram double vinyl on November 16, 2009, which included a bonus track "Audrey's Well".
+The record explored themes of mortality and isolation, with Pitchfork describing it as a “bleak but beautiful” work.
+Tracks like “Dreamer” showcased her ability to craft songs that felt both intimate and vast, drawing comparisons to Nico and Leonard Cohen.